 However, imagery is another incredibly important – and all too often – overlooked element.

 For one, images help to assign meaning to your posts and to give context visually.
 For another, they help to break up the text and make your post more aesthetically pleasing – which helps to retain visitors and secure new visitors’ initial interest.
-That pleasing aesthetic and visual element is critical to making your posts appealing and “sticky” – and is a must-have for a quality blog post.
+That pleasing aesthetic and visual element is critical to making your blog posts appealing and “sticky” – and is a must-have for a quality blog.

 Lucky for all of us bloggers, there are plenty of quality, free image sources out there.